 What are we looking for?

-‘Why now?’ is another question we ask.
-We’re not looking for news or investigative journalism, but there has to be a sense of why our readers would want to read about this topic at this moment in time.
-Why would a general reader care enough to read this?
-What’s the ‘news you can use’?
-Of the pieces we’ve commissioned so far, many draw on new discoveries or new approaches that are transforming a particular field and then explore and explain the science and social/cultural context around it.
+We’re not looking for news or investigative journalism, but there has to be a sense of why we’re telling this story right now.
+Many of our pieces draw on new discoveries or approaches that are transforming a particular field, and then explore the science and the wider societal context around them.
 Others are on timeless topics that have always fascinated people, such as ageing or consciousness.

 Questions to answer in your pitch